hiveot/hub/docs/README-TD.md

 WoT's DataSchema (which is the base for properties, events and actions) includes an 'enum' field that is defined as an array of any type.
 It is intended to contain a restricted set of values.

-Many enum and boolean restricted fields values have well known labels.
-For example enabled/disabled, on/off, start/stop, open/closed, active/inactive, etc...
-However, how to provide the human label and description of these values?

-Standardization of enum style property classes, would cover a large portion of the cases.
-HiveOT therefore defines a set of enum @type names in the ht:enum namespace.
-Using these implies a default label and value for each possible values.
-For example, if @type is "ht:enum:on-off", then the possible enum values are 'on' and 'off' with corresponding titles of 'On' and 'Off'.
-The property title and description can be used to describe the purpose of the on/off value in general.
-Note that for TD compatibility reasons, the 'enum' field should still contain the restricted values.
-The use of @type is intended to aid in presentation of the values.
-Without a @type field set, the values themselves can still be presented.

-The vocabulary defines the list of defined enum pairs for the "ht" namespace.

-See the vocabulary addendum for the full list.

-That leaves a collection of uncommon enum values.
 Unfortunately, while WoT's DataSchema does define an 'enum' value array for a property/event/action, it does not provide a way to define the title and description for these values.
 So how to present these enum values?

-HiveOT chooses to allow including a 'labels' field in the DataSchema that contains an array of presentation labels corresponding to the 'enum' array entries.

-Note that these labels are in the default language.
-Support for multi-language values is a future concern.
-In the interim the WoT group might introduce a solution.
+This is has been discussed in the WoT group [here](https://github.com/w3c/wot-thing-description/issues/997#issuecomment-1865902885) where the proposed solution is the use 'oneOf', or to add an 'enumMap' attribute.

+HiveOT chooses to use oneOf with an array of DataSchema to support enums with DataSchema annotations.
+The 'const' field defines the value while 'title' provides a human description.
+The use of '@type' is possible in case of a value from another vocabulary.

 ### Links